 If you have any questions call us 718-624-5921 or email email@example.com

-We are please to honor the following as Pathmakers to Peace:
+We are pleased to honor the following as PathMakers to Peace:

 Noam Chomsky is one of our nation’s foremost public intellectuals.
 Since the publication of his highly influential essay, “The Responsibility of Intellectuals” in 1967, he has been a consistent voice for peace, social justice and human rights around the world.
 He has authored hundreds of books and articles, spoken in forums across the globe, helped countless scholars to develop their own work and provided an invaluable commentary on the lies and misrepresentations of politicians and mainstream media.
 For literally millions of people, his example as both intellectual and political activist has been a source of inspiration.